EpykLab/chx/README.md

 ## Setup

 The only requirement for setup is configuring the AbuseIP API key.
-If you don't have one already, you will need to set up a free AbuseIP account.
-Once you have one, export the API key as an environmental variable with the following:
+If you don't have one already, you will need to set up a [free AbuseIP account](https://www.abuseipdb.com/register?plan=free).
+Once you have one, [Create and export API key](https://www.abuseipdb.com/account/api) as an environmental variable with the following:

 ```bash
 export abuseipdbkey=<apikey>
 ```

 A convenient way to have this always available is to add it you your .bashrc/.zshrc file, like so:

 ```bash
 echo "export abuseipdbkey=<apikey>" >> ~/.zshrc
 ```

+Note that in feature version of this tools we will like migrate to a dedicated config file as there are other services we would like to incorporate.

 ## Usage